Charles I. Dawson: Later career and death

 Dawson resumed private practice in Louisville, Kentucky from 1935 to 1969.
-He died on April 24, 1969.
+He died on April 24, 1969, in Pewee Valley, Kentucky.
 He was interred in Cave Hill Cemetery in Louisville.

 Unsuccessful political campaigns

 In 1923 Dawson, still serving as attorney general, was the Republican nominee for Governor of Kentucky.
 The Democratic nominee, J. Campbell Cantrill, suddenly died that September, after defeating Alben Barkley for the nomination.
 Democrat William J. Fields quickly replaced Cantrill on the ticket after Barkley declined the nomination.
 Dawson lost the general election to Fields, winning 306,277 votes (46.2%) to Fields' 356.035 (53.8%).

 In 1950 Dawson was the Republican nominee for a seat in the United States Senate.
 Dawson lost that race to Democrat Earle C. Clements, who won 300,276 votes (53.9%) to Dawson's 256,876 (46.1%).
-Clements went on to become the assistant majority floor leader under Lyndon B. Johnson, serving as Majority Leader of the United States Senate during Johnson's extended absence due to medical reasons.
+Clements went on to become the assistant majority floor leader under Lyndon B. Johnson, serving as Majority Leader of the United States Senate during Johnson's extended absence for medical reasons.